4 Insights for Automating Remote Device Management for Self-Storage With OpenTech + Canopy

 Remote monitoring cameras added a new challenge that the OpenTech product team had to overcome, which brought Chiti and team to reflect, “Are there ways to [monitor cameras]?
 Yes.
 And do it easily, inexpensively, and consistently?
 No.”

 That’s when they found Canopy.
-They asked about monitoring cameras and learned how Canopy was designed to adapt to manage all kinds of remote devices — kiosks, cameras, and more.
+They asked about monitoring cameras and learned how Canopy was designed to adapt to manage all kinds of remote devices — kiosks, security systems, digital signage, and more.

 On learning about what Canopy could do, Chiti realized, “We’re not the only device in the ecosystem, and operators want one dashboard to monitor everything.”
 Now was the time to “set ego aside,” as Chiti put it, and leverage external expertise.
 So the team made the decision to “buy” Canopy’s remote monitoring and management capabilities for OpenTech’s technology.